Seth A. Darst, Ph.D.

-RNA, the blueprint for proteins, is made by a complex molecular machine, the DNA-dependent RNA polymerase, present in all cells.
-Using bacteria as a model organism, Darst’s research explores the mechanism and regulation of transcription by determining three-dimensional structures of RNA polymerase and associated proteins.
+All cells make RNA, the blueprint for proteins, with a complex molecular machine called the DNA-dependent RNA polymerase.
+Using bacteria as a model organism, Darst’s group determines three-dimensional structures of RNA polymerase and associated proteins in order to explore the mechanism and regulation of transcription.
 This work has implications for understanding how gene expression is controlled in many organisms.

 Darst is a faculty member in the David Rockefeller Graduate Program, the Tri-Institutional M.D.-Ph.D.
 Program, and the Tri-Institutional Ph.D.
 Program in Chemical Biology.